Skip to content

 1. Non-sensitive environment variables.
 Use inputvars or credentials for sensitive variables.

-2. Mainly shell and python, but Ruby, Goland, etc is easily supported especially if executing in a Docker container
+2. Mainly shell and python, but Ruby, Golang, etc. is easily supported especially if executing in a Docker container